Italy's Treasury under siege over Monte dei Paschi deal

 ROME, Aug 2 (Reuters) - Italy’s Treasury is under fire from ruling parties seeking guarantees for Monte dei Paschi’s employees and Siena’s local economy, after the ministry entered exclusive talks to sell the ailing Tuscan bank to UniCredit.

-Italy owns 64% of Monte dei Paschi (MPS) (BMPS.MI), after a 5.4 billion euro ($6.4 billion) 2017 bailout.
-It has committed to returning the world's oldest bank to private hands by mid-2022, but its capital needs of 2.5 billion euros have made finding a solution more urgent.
+Italy owns 64% of Monte dei Paschi (MPS), after a 5.4 billion euro ($6.4 billion) 2017 bailout.
+It has committed to returning the world’s oldest bank to private hands by mid-2022, but its capital needs of 2.5 billion euros have made finding a solution more urgent.

-UniCredit (CRDI.MI) started talks last week on buying "selected parts" of MPS, a day before a Europe-wide banking health check showed a prolonged economic shock would wipe out the state-owned lender's capital. read more
+UniCredit started talks last week on buying “selected parts” of MPS, a day before a Europe-wide banking health check showed a prolonged economic shock would wipe out the state-owned lender’s capital.

 The start of the negotiations, which are set to last 40 days, has sparked a barrage of demands from ruling parties, with Economy Minister Daniele Franco due to appear in parliament this week to answer questions on the matter.